 Not as well-known as some of the other Chinese philosophical schools, Mohism is still a valuable and interesting philosophy that we incorporate into our designs at The Nine Schools.
-It's one of the nine schools we're named after, that were written about by Le Xun, Ah Q and has a fascinating story.
+It's one of the nine schools of philosophy we're named after, that were written about by Le Xun, Ah Q and has a fascinating story.

 A quick introduction to Mohism